Logo

 A bad bruise or a mild sprain might set a player back a few days or even weeks of action depending on the severity, while an injury necessitating a surgical procedure will cause the player to miss months of action and put him on the LTIR.

-And we can sometimes glean a bit of knowledge by comparing a player’s performance in the previous game to how he is skating in the game after returning from injury.
+We can sometimes glean a bit of knowledge by comparing a player’s performance in the previous game to how he is skating in the game after returning from injury.
 It often takes several practices and a couple of games to get back to normal and rekindle the chemistry with one’s teammates.

-The most commonly affected betting markets include the money line, puck line, prop bets, and Futures odds.
+The most commonly affected betting markets include the money line, puck line, prop bets and futures odds.
 The best betting advice is to always try and have as much information as possible, in order to increase your odds.

 iconDownload the app